Hibernia Regiment (Spain): Uniform

-The Irish regiments, as foreign troops, wore the same red jacket as the Swiss and Neapolitan troops in their service - except they had green facings.
+The Irish regiments, as foreign troops, originally wore the same red jacket as the Swiss and Neapolitan troops in their service - except they had green facings.
 This was worn with an athwart (worn sideways) black bicorne hat for all ranks; enlisted men wore a red plume and officers wore a red cockade and fringed epaulets.
 Their regimental symbol was the Arms of Ireland - a gold harp on a sky blue field.

 In 1806 the uniform was changed to a sky-blue coatee with yellow lining, turnbacks and trim worn with a white vest and breeches, perhaps to differentiate them from their red-coated British allies.
-Regimiento Irlanda (the "Irish Regiment" cr.1698) had a yellow collar and lapels and gold buttons, Regimiento Hibernia (the "Hibernian Regiment" cr.1709) had a sky blue collar, yellow lapels and silver buttons, and Regimiento Ultonia (the "Ulster Regiment" cr.1709) had a yellow collar, sky blue lapels and silver buttons.
+The Regimiento Irlanda (Irlanda "Ireland" Regiment, raised in 1698) had a yellow collar and lapels and gold buttons; the Regimiento Hibernia (Hibernia Regiment, raised in 1709) had a sky blue collar, yellow lapels and silver buttons, and the Regimiento Ultonia (Ultonia "Ulster" Regiment, raised in 1709) had a yellow collar, sky blue lapels and silver buttons.